More than £23.1m investment is coming to Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 - Coordinate resources and influence stakeholders

-The Board meet monthly, or as required, to discuss the development and progress of the Town Investment Plan, funding initiatives and ideas to be included in the final bid.
+The Board meet monthly, or as required, to discuss the development and progress of the Town Investment Plan.
+Find out more about the board membership, meeting agendas and minutes online.

 The Towns Fund Board have created a list of Questions and Answers about the project.
 You'll also find posts on social media with the tag #TownsFund #TheDearne